Santo Cilauro

 The Hollowmen

-The Hollowmen is set in the offices of the Central Policy Unit, a special think tank personally set up by the Prime Minister to help him in the most important job of all - getting re-elected.
-Their brief is "long term vision"; to stop worrying about tomorrow's headlines, and focus on next week's.
+Set in the offices of the Central Policy Unit, a special think tank is set up by the Prime Minister to help him in his most important task - getting re-elected.

 Release Date2008-07-09